-*Update* In December 2021 I updated the website by adding a section under the ‘About’ tab titled “Ancestry and Indigeneity”, with three sub-pages: ‘Ethics and Care’; ‘Territory’; and ‘Land Acknowledgements’.
+Towards the end of December 2021 I updated my website by adding a section under the ‘About’ tab titled “Ancestry and Indigeneity”, with three sub-pages: ‘Ethics and Care’; ‘Territory’; and ‘Land Acknowledgements’.
 With exception to this update (highlighted in red text), all that info should still be present for the sake of transparency and accountability.

 In early January 2022 several concerns were shared with myself and other community members around the authenticity of my ancestry as well as the benefits I have received.
 These are all valid concerns for which I encourage further conversations/investigation (and/or actions) as people see fit; and, I too want to know the full depth of my ancestral connection to the Algonquin (BAFN), and Metis/Mi’kmaq(MNO) communities.